 Chicago Business Non-Immigrant Visa

 American companies and businesses rely on workers to succeed but in some industries, it may be more difficult to find employees who are trained for the job or who are willing to take on the company’s type of work.
-Our Chicago business non-immigrant attorneys at the Law Offices of Cheng, Cho & Yee can help you obtain visas, which allow you to bring foreign workers to the United States for a limited period of time.
+Our Chicago business non-immigrant attorneys at Cho Immigration Law can help you obtain visas, which allow you to bring foreign workers to the United States for a limited period of time.

 L-1, H-1B and E-2 Visa Law Firm